-When you do this, your post will automatically be redistributed to your email subscribers.
-However, the publication date and time will not change, so the post’s link and position in your timeline will stay the same.
+When you do this, your post will automatically redistribute to your blog subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in the timeline will remain unmodified.

-Tip: If you want a republished post to show up first on your site, you can just use the “sticky” feature …
+Tip: If you want a republished post to display first on your blog, you can always make it “sticky” …

-If you’ve scheduled a post to be published later, but changed your mind and want to publish it immediately, simply head back to the Edit Post page for your scheduled post.
+If you’ve scheduled a blog post to be published in the future, but changed your mind and want to publish it immediately, just return to the Edit Post page for your scheduled post.

-In the Publish module, click on the “Edit” link next to the date you have scheduled your post to publish:
+In the Publish feature, click on the “Edit” link next to the date you have scheduled your blog post for publishing:

 (Click the ‘OK’ button to set your new date settings)